Dear Lord and Father of Mankind

 "Dear Lord and Father of Mankind" is a hymn with words taken from a longer poem, "The Brewing of Soma" by American Quaker poet John Greenleaf Whittier.
 The adaptation was made by Garrett Horder in his 1884 Congregational Hymns.

-In the many countries the hymn is most usually sung to the tune "Repton" by Hubert Parry; however, in the US, the prevalent tune is "Rest" by Frederick Charles Maker.
+In many countries the hymn is most usually sung to the tune "Repton" by Hubert Parry; however, in the United States, the prevalent tune is "Rest" by Frederick Charles Maker.

 Text

 The text set appears below.
 Some hymnal editors omit the fourth stanza or resequence the stanza so that the fifth stanza as printed here comes last.

 If sung to Parry's tune, "Repton", the last line of each stanza is repeated.

 It is often customary, when singing the final stanza as printed here, to gradually sing louder from "Let sense be dumb...", reaching a crescendo on "...the earthquake, wind and fire", before then singing the last line "O still, small voice of calm" much more softly.